RekkyAbdul/plp-project-inventory-tracking-system/README.md

 # Footwear Inventory Tracking System 👟

 This project is a **relational database system** designed to manage and track inventory for a company that specializes in the sales of **footwears**.
-It handles products, suppliers, customers, employees, sales, and purchase orders while ensuring **data integrity** using proper database constraints.
+It handles products, suppliers, customers, sales, and purchase orders while ensuring **data integrity** using proper database constraints.

 ---